 Strahl Plastic Drinkware is widely recognized as the top-rated brand in polycarbonate plastic glasses.
 I stocked and sold the Strahl line for over a decade so I can attest to its quality and resilience—it’s simply fantastic.

-Here are some of my top picks from Strahl.
+Here are some of my top picks from Strahl:

 Key facts about polycarbonate plastic glasses: